hackerhouse-opensource/Marble/README.md

 information learned from the Vault7 leaks, we re-constructed the missing code libraries and have patched the StringScrambling solution to compile for build-time String Obfuscation using 106 "Marbles" with Visual Studio.
 This Framework was created for use by the CIA, however a number of malware samples have been identified in the wild using these algorithms.
-By releasing our modifications we aim to improve detections of the framework and identification of additonal samples using these techniques in the wild.
+By releasing our modifications, we aim to improve detections of the framework and identification of additional samples using these techniques in the wild.

 > "The Marble Framework is designed to allow for flexible and easy-to-use obfuscation when developing tools.
 > When signaturing tools, string obfuscation algorithms (especially those that are unique) are often used to